cltl/python-for-text-analysis/README.md

 # Python for text analysis
-*As taught at the Vrije Universiteit Amsterdam in the Research MA Linguistics, track [Linguistic Engineering](http://www.cltl.nl/teaching/research-master-linguistic-engineering/).*
+*As taught at the Vrije Universiteit Amsterdam in the [Humanities Research Master: Linguistics](http://masters.vu.nl/en/programmes/linguistics-research/index.aspx) (track [Human Language Technology](http://www.cltl.nl/teaching/human-language-technology/)) and the [Minor Digital Humanities and Social Analytics (BA)](https://www.vu.nl/nl/studiegids/2017-2018/minor/c-d/digital-humanities/index.aspx).*

 This is a practical course in Python, geared towards those who want to get some hands-on experience working with language data.
 No knowledge of programming is required or presupposed.